Burkina Faso: Twin 'terrorist attacks' leave dozens dead | DW | 09.09.2019

 At least 29 people were killed in Burkina Faso on Sunday after two separate attacks targeted a food convoy and a transport truck.

-"This drama comes as important security efforts are underway in this region," the government said in a statement.
+"This drama comes as important security efforts are underway in this region," a government spokesperson said.
 "Military reinforcements have been deployed."

 The food convoy was explicitly targeted in a "terrorist attack" which killed 14 civilians, according to the government statement.
 The truck is said to have hit an Improvised Explosive Device (IED) killing 15 people and wounding six others.